ncpa0cpl/react-quarks/README.md

 counter.set(() => Promise.resolve(1));
 ```

 All asynchronous updates are tracked by the Quark instance, and any state update will cancel all the previous non-resolved async updates.
-With this it's assured that no race-conditions shall occur when using Quarks async updates.
+This assures that no race-conditions will occur when using Quarks async updates.

 ### Canceling pending updates